Euro Winners Cup: Awards

-Appearances & performance timeline
+Appearances and performance timeline

 The following is an appearance and performance timeline of the countries who have been represented by clubs at the Euro Winners Cup.
 It shows which countries were represented at each edition and by how many clubs.
 The colour of the cells indicates the furthest any of that country's clubs progressed in the competition in that edition, corresponding to the key below.
 Clubs which did not progress passed the preliminary round are not counted.

 34 members of UEFA have been represented by at least one club in at least one edition to date.